dask/dask/docs/source/caching.rst

    >>> dd.compute(df.amount.max(), df.amount.min())
    (1000, -1000)

-If we know that this column fits in memory. then we can also explicitly compute the column and then continue forward with straight Pandas:
+If we know that this column fits in memory then we can also explicitly compute the column and then continue forward with straight Pandas:

 .. code-block:: python